nextapps-de/mikado/README.md

 Manual changes on the DOM may require <a href="#view.sync">re-syncing</a>.
 To prevent re-syncing Mikado provides you several helper functions to manipulate the dom and also keep them in sync.
 Using the helper function also grants you a maximum performance.

 <a name="view.move"></a>
-Move a data/node to a specific index:
+Move a data item/node to a specific index:
 ```js
 view.move(node, 15);  // 15 from start
 view.move(node, -15); // 15 from end
 ```

 <a name="view.first"></a><a name="view.last"></a>
-Move a data/node to the top or bottom:
+Move a data item/node to the top or bottom:
 ```js
 view.first(node);
 view.last(node);
 ```

 <a name="view.up"></a><a name="view.down"></a>
-Move a data/node by 1 index:
+Move a data item/node by 1 index:
 ```js
 view.up(node);
 view.down(node);
 ```

-Shift a data/node by a specific offset:
+Shift a data item/node by a specific offset:
 ```js
 view.up(node, 3);
 view.down(node, 3);
 ```

 <a name="view.before"></a><a name="view.after"></a>
-Move a data/node before or after another data/node:
+Move a data item/node before or after another data item/node:
 ```js
 view.before(node_a, node_b);
 view.after(node_a, node_b);
 ```

 <a name="view.swap"></a>
-Swap two data/nodes:
+Swap two data items/nodes:
 ```js
 view.swap(node_a, node_b);
 ```